Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-recognition.md

 2. Create a target image as an instance of the [Tizen.Multimedia.Vision.MediaVisionSource](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class.

-    Create an instance of the [Tizen.Multimedia.Vision.ImageObject](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageObject.html) class and use its `Fill()` method to fill it with the target image.
+    Create an instance of the [Tizen.Multimedia.Vision.ImageObject](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.ImageObject.html) class and use its `Fill()` method to fill it with the target image:

     ```csharp
     static MediaVisionSource sourceTarget = new MediaVisionSource(bytes, width, height, ColorSpace.Rgb888);